ZedsTed/Condenser/README.md

 -   File Carving

-    -   Carves either a single file or a folder of the user’s choice.
+    -   Carves a folder of the user’s choice.

     -   Low overhead file carving identifies and carves files of the following
         type: